acheronfail/i3stat/README.md

 ![screenshot of i3bar](./.github/assets/full.png)

-And another one which `powerline` mode set:
+And another one with `powerline` mode enabled:

 ![screenshot of i3bar with powerline](./.github/assets/full-powerline.png)